Deep-tomography: iterative velocity model building with deep learning: Introduction

-In recent years, machine learning (ML), especially deep learning (DL) techniques, started to be intensively explored in geophysical problems for a wide variety of scales, instruments and data \cite[see, for instance, ][]{reviewGeoML,bom2021bayesian,dias2020automatic}, such as automatic detection of faults in seismic images \cite[]{araya-fault}, automatic detection of salt bodies in seismic images \cite[]{SALTdetection,SALTdetection2}, seismic image denoising and resolution enhancement \cite[]{DENOISE,DENOISE2} and, seismic facies segmentation \cite[]{SEMANTICSEISMIC}.
-One particular set of problems that attracted attention is the one related to VMB \cite[]{reviewMLvel}, from automated NMO velocity picking \cite[]{NMODL2,NMODL1} to FWI assisted by ML algorithms \cite[]{FWIDL1,FWIDL2}, until the complete model estimation \cite[]{biswas,ARAYAPOLO1,ARAYAPOLO2,YANGBASE,shucai20,fabien,paper4,Fomel2021}.
+In recent years, machine learning (ML), especially deep learning (DL) techniques, started to be intensively explored in geophysical problems for a wide variety of scales, instruments and data \cite[see, for instance, ][]{reviewGeoML,bom2021bayesian,dias2020automatic}, such as automatic detection of faults in seismic images \cite[]{araya-fault}, automatic detection of scattering points in the migration dip angle domain \cite[]{scater}, automatic detection of salt bodies in seismic images \cite[]{SALTdetection,SALTdetection2}, seismic image denoising and resolution enhancement \cite[]{DENOISE,DENOISE2} and, seismic facies segmentation \cite[]{SEMANTICSEISMIC}.
+One particular set of problems that attracted attention is the one related to VMB \cite[]{reviewMLvel}, from automated NMO velocity picking \cite[]{NMODL2,NMODL1} to FWI assisted by ML algorithms \cite[]{FWIDL1,FWIDL2,fwiDL02}, until the complete model estimation \cite[]{biswas,ARAYAPOLO1,ARAYAPOLO2,YANGBASE,shucai20,fabien,paper4,Fomel2021}.

 Some works used DL to infer the subsurface model \cite[]{ARAYAPOLO2,YANGBASE,shucai20}, or changes in velocity model \cite[]{yuan}, directly from the shots acquisition.
 They are based on the assumption that the shots carry enough subsurface information to perform the task.
 However, using the shots directly generates problems like lack of correspondence between time events (shots) and depth events (models), unreal geometries used in the experiments where the receivers cover all the surface, besides and prohibitive large data size when we consider a real seismic acquisition.
 Moreover, even if these problems would be possible to overcome, fully determining the velocity model from the shots is a highly complex task, which needs constraints due to the ambiguities generated by the dual relation between the medium's velocity and position of the reflectors.
 Thus, such a task is likely to require DL models with high complexity, i.e., with huge numbers of parameters, nontrivial structures and extended training data-set to represent a great variety of possible events \cite[]{DEEPBOOK}.